elynch90/hangman/README.md

 # hangman
-The classic game in your browser via python :^)
+The classic game in your shell via python :^)